U.S. Chamber of Commerce

 Three years and $3 million dollars later, the U.S. business community had its headquarters.
 Marked by three-story Corinthian columns and an Indiana limestone surface, the exterior of the building reflects the Chamber's commitment to solid, traditional American values, while the interior public rooms and space reflect the organization's dynamic, forward-thinking mission.

 The first floor of the Chamber is lined with a series of public meeting rooms, the largest and grandest of which is the Hall of Flags, referred to for many years as the Council Chamber.
 With teakwood floors, high walls of French Crazanne marble, and an elaborate ceiling design reminiscent of the Italian Renaissance, the Hall of Flags has been the site of important addresses delivered by a succession of U.S. presidents, including Gerald Ford, Jimmy Carter, Ronald Reagan, George H.W.
 Bush, Bill Clinton, George W. Bush, and Barack Obama.
-Foreign leaders regularly speak at the Chamber, and this roster includes Egypt's Anwar Sadat and Hosni Mubarak, the Philippine's Corazon Aquino, and India's Rajiv Gandhi.
+Foreign leaders and dignitaries regularly speak at the Chamber as well.

 The Library, originally called the Reception Room, has a ceiling decorated in an elaborate carved effect similar to that in the Hall of Flags, and today functions as a meeting place for Chamber staff and visitors.